All about Anatolian Shepherd – Breed Characteristics and Features

 So if you are curious to know more about them, keep reading.

-The Anatolian Shepherd is one of the oldest dog breeds to have walked the planet.
-You might be surprised to find out that these dogs have been around for over 6000 years.
+The Anatolian Shepherd is one of the oldest dog breeds in the world as these dogs have been around for over 6000 years.

 These giant dogs are believed to have descended from ancient Mesopotamian dogs, as well as, the Akbash and Kangal breeds, and both of these breeds are from Turkey.